 Statement of Appropriate Event Conduct

 The National Association of REALTORS® (NAR) is committed to providing a positive and rewarding experience for everyone associated with an NAR event.
-In addition to NAR members’ adherence to the NAR Member Code of Conduct, all attendees agree to abide by this Statement of Appropriate Event Conduct by virtue of their attendance at an NAR event.
+In addition to NAR members’ adherence to the NAR Member Code of Conduct and NAR Leaders’ adherence to the NAR Leadership Pledge, all attendees agree to abide by this Statement of Appropriate Event Conduct by virtue of their attendance at an NAR event.
+This Statement of Appropriate Event Conduct incorporates by reference the definitions, investigatory procedures and possible discipline contained in the NAR Member Code of Conduct and NAR Leadership Pledge, as applicable.

-Any attendee should immediately report any behavior they believe in good-faith violates this Statement of Appropriate Event Conduct to Lesley Muchow, NAR Deputy General Counsel or Heidi Henning, NAR Vice President, Meetings and Events.
-Please include as much detail as possible, such as the date, time, location and a description of the incident being reported.
+Any attendee should immediately report any behavior they believe in good-faith violates this Statement of Appropriate Event Conduct to Jonathan Waclawski, General Counsel and Senior Vice President, Legal or the Member Accountability Committee.
+Please include as much detail as possible, such as the date, time, location, and description of the incident being reported.
 Any attendee who believes they are in immediate danger should report the incident directly to the police via 911.

 We value your attendance and thank you for your cooperation and commitment to ensuring a positive event experience for all.